arkency/posts/posts/2014-07-14-code-style-matters.md

 **Tastes differ**.
 That's why some writes `key: value` and some `key : value`.
 Some leaves empty lines (one or more) between methods, some don't do that at all.
 Some take care of architecture and code separation, but don't take care of their syntax.
 Small things, but can be annoying for those that pay attention to such issues.

 Of course there are developers which deal with legacy code very well.
 They easily understand the most tenebrous code, they have huge experience and great skills to interpret any part of existing software.
-If you are one of them, you may see this blogpost useless, but beware - not everyone is like you.
+If you are one of them, you may see this blogpost useless, but beware — not everyone is like you.
 Some learn slower and bad code may discouraged them permanently from the very beginning.

 ## How to solve it?
 We cannot have a silver bullet here.
 Unfortunately **code style is really personal and usually hard to change**.
 It's like old behavior or routine repeated all the time so do not expect immediate switch just like that.
 So where to begin?
-A very good start can be guidelines or best practices definfed by community or language authros.
+A very good start can be guidelines or best practices defined by community or language authors.
 That may be easy to begin with, **learn and improve your code style**.
 There are tons of them for nearly every language.
 Sometimes even [companies define their own guidelines](https://github.com/monterail/guidelines/blob/master/rails.md) to make it easier and keep concise code across many projects.

 How to use them?
-It might be hard just to remember and use this new codestyle or guidelines so let's **configure your favourite IDE**, find siutable package for Sublime, bundle for TextMate or plugin for VIM that will let you auto-reformat your code.
-They are usually called `YOUR_LANGUAGE-[prettyfier | beautifier | formatter]` and are available for prpably every tool you use to write the code.
+It might be hard just to remember and use this new code style or guidelines so let's **configure your favorite IDE**, find suitable package for Sublime, bundle for TextMate or plugin for VIM that will let you auto-reformat your code.
+They are usually called `YOUR_LANGUAGE-[prettifier | beautifier | formatter]` and are available for probably every tool you use to write the code.

 **Some examples of these guidelines:**